hogekai/ad-compass/README.md

+Certainly, I'll translate this documentation into English for you.
+Here's the English version:

 # ad-compass

-ad-compass is a TypeScript library for displaying alternative content when ad blockers are enabled.
+ad-compass is a TypeScript library for displaying alternative content when an ad blocker is active.

 ## Features